Back to: Design Patterns in C# With Real-Time Examples

 Step3: Creating Real Subject

-Create a class file with the name SharedFolder.cs and then copy and paste the following code into it.
+Create a class file named SharedFolder.cs and copy and paste the following code.
 This class implements the subject (ISharedFolder) interface and provides implementations for the PerformRWOperations.
-This is the Real Object where the Manager or CEO going to perform the Read and Write Operations.
+This is the Real Object where the Manager or CEO will perform the Read and Write Operations.

 using System; namespace ProxyDesignPattern { // The RealSubject contains some core business logic. // Usually, RealSubjects are capable of doing some useful work which may be very slow or sensitive // A Proxy can solve these issues without any changes to the RealSubject's code. public class SharedFolder : ISharedFolder { public void PerformRWOperations() { Console.WriteLine("Performing Read Write operation on the Shared Folder"); } } }